hamogu/doc/source/Documentation/models.rst

 .. figure:: diffract.*
    :align: center
-   :name: Figure Diffrection in a plane
+   :name: Figure Diffraction in a plane

    Diffraction in the :math:`(n, d)` plane.
 Here :math:`\theta` is the angle the projection of the incoming ray onto the :math:`\hat{d}\hat{n}` plane  makes with respect to the normal, and :math:`\theta` is the angle between the normal and